isabella232/mobile-services.ko-KR/help/ios/apple-tv-implementation-tvos/target-for-tvml-tvjs.md

 >[!IMPORTANT]
 >
->Before using the `ADBTarget` element in your TVML pages, you must configure your TVML/TVJS app to use the tvOS SDK. 자세한 내용은 Tvos를 사용한 [Apple TV 구현을 참조하십시오](/help/ios/apple-tv-implementation-tvos/apple-tv-implementation-tvos.md).
+>Before using the `ADBTarget` element in your TVML pages, you must configure your TVML/TVJS app to use the tvOS SDK.
+For more information, see Apple TV Implementation with tvOS.[](/help/ios/apple-tv-implementation-tvos/apple-tv-implementation-tvos.md)

 ## 시작하기 {#section_88445645FD67416EAF6FDC3E3D3F5C33}